Parental kidnapping Texas law

 The statute also states, “A noncustodial parent commits an offense if, with the intent to interfere with the lawful custody of a child younger than 18 years, the noncustodial parent knowingly entices or persuades the child to leave the custody of the custodial parent, guardian, or person standing in the stead of the custodial parent or guardian of the child.”

 Concerned parents also wonder: Taking a child across state lines is it kidnapping?
-If you take a child under the age of 18 across state lines and deprive the person who is entitled to possession and access to that child by doing so, you may be committing the offense of parental kidnapping (interfering with child custody).
+If you take a child under the age of 18 across state lines and deprive the person who is entitled to possession and access to that child in violation of a court order, you may be committing the offense of parental kidnapping (interfering with child custody).

 We know occasions may arise where our child custody clients to need advice from a criminal attorney during their divorce and child custody cases.
 Consequently, our family law firm works closely with criminal lawyers and will refer clients when the need arises.